-ASTROBIOLOGY

-PREREQUISITE: AST 201
+ASTROBIOLOGY PREREQUISITE: AST 201

-Study of the origin and evolution of life on earth, exploration of the solar system, and probability of life in the solar system, in the universe, and communication with extra-terrestrial life
+Study of the origin and evolution of life on earth, exploration of the solar system, and probability of life in the solar system, in the universe, and communication with extra-terrestrial life.

-303 Three Credits INTRODUCTION TO ASTROPHYSICS

-PREREQUISITES: PHY 153; AST 201 or equivalents
+303 Three Credits INTRODUCTION TO ASTROPHYSICS PREREQUISITES: PHY 153; AST 201 or equivalents

 Overview of physical fundamentals of astrophysics.
-Introduction to modern physics: special relativity, quantum mechanics, nuclear physics and statistical mechanics.
-Covers the context of practical application into introductory astrophysics topics.
-Instructional methods will include lectures, multimedia presentations and exercises.
+Introduction to modern physics; special relativity, quantum mechanics, nuclear physics and statistical mechanics.
+Covers the content of practical application in to introductory astrophysics topics.
+Instructional methods will include lectures, multi-media presentations and exercises.